Stuffed Chicken Rolls With Spinach, Cheese & Tomato Olive Sauce

 October 26, 2011

-Categories: Dinner, Main Dish, Poultry, Chicken, Vegetables, Spinach, Italian, Quick Meals, Brunch, Christmas, Entertaining, Father's Day, Game/Sports Day, Ladies Luncheon, Mother's Day, Romantic Dinner, Summer, Sunday Dinner, Stove Top, Gluten-Free, High Protein, Low Carbohydrate, No Eggs, Wine, Canned Tomatoes, Boneless Pieces more
+Categories: Dinner, Main Dish, Sauce, Savory Sauces, Poultry, Chicken, Vegetables, Spinach, Italian, Quick Meals, Brunch, Christmas, Entertaining, Father's Day, Game/Sports Day, Ladies Luncheon, Mother's Day, Romantic Dinner, Summer, Sunday Dinner, Stove Top, Gluten-Free, High Protein, Low Carbohydrate, No Eggs, Wine, Canned Tomatoes, Boneless Pieces more

 "One of my favorite recipes.
 And, it is actually pretty easy to make.
 Thin pounded chicken breasts stuffed with spinach, olives, cheeses, and shallots; rolled up and served with a rich sun dried and diced tomato, and olive sauce.
 I like to serve this with pasta tossed with garlic and fresh herbs, salad and some roasted squash."

 - Serving Size: 1 (205.4 g)

 - Saturated Fat - 6.1 g